eclipse-archived/codewind-docs/docs/_documentations/che-odo-support.md

 ### Importing the Java image stream to your OpenShift or OKD cluster

-To create or import a Java component, you must import the Java image stream to your OpenShift or OKD cluster so that Odo can build the component image.
+To create or import a Java component, you must import the Java image stream to your OpenShift or OKD cluster so that odo can build the component image.

 ### Adding the roles and importing the Java image stream